unicode-org/message-format-wg/spec/formatting.md

 Finally, the highest-sorted _variant_ is selected.

 This selection method is defined in more detail below.
-In these definitions, "the resolved value of a key" refers to the result of the process described in the "Literal Resolution" section.
-(Key resolution is the same as literal resolution because the methods below do not apply resolution to the catch-all key '*'.)
 An implementation MAY use any pattern selection method, as long as its observable behaviour matches the results of the method defined here.